mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 ### 4a - 3 Month, 6 Month and Future Candidate Roadmaps in the Portal view

 The portals will serve as our internal (and, in the future, external) communication of our product roadmap.
-You will have access to all internal product portals where we outline what we've released, what we're working on releasing in the next 3 months, 6 months, what we are considering for future candidates.
+You'll have access to all internal product portals where we outline what we've released, what we're working on releasing in the next 3 months, 6 months, what we're considering for future candidates.

 To view the portal, log in to [mattermost.productboard.com](https://mattermost.productboard.com) using your OneLogin account then click on the fourth icon in the left-hand navigation):